Like Mike: Box office

 Like Mike grossed $51.4 million in North America and $10.8 million overseas for a total worldwide gross of $62.3 million, against its budget of $30 million.
 The film opened fifth at the box office with a three-day gross of $12.2 million from 2,410 theaters, and $19 million over its five-day opening.
 The film was released in the United Kingdom on December 13, 2002, and opened on #4 with £246,169.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 57% based on 97 reviews, and an average rating of 5.5/10.
+On Rotten Tomatoes, Like Mike has an approval rating of 57% based on 97 reviews, and an average rating of 5.5/10.
 The site's critical consensus reads, "A pleasant and innocuous diversion for kids, but adults may have trouble sitting through its predictable plotlines and schmaltz."
-On Metacritic, it has a score of 47 out of 100, based on 27 critics, indicating "mixed or average reviews".
+On Metacritic, it has a score of 47 out of 100, based on 27 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Ann Hornaday of The Washington Post wrote that the film depicted "frightening myths about adoption" that ultimately soured the comedy and acting chemistry between Bow Wow and Morris Chestnut.